eclipse-jgit/jgit/README.md

   Git is installed.
 Make sure Git can be found via the PATH environment variable.
 When installing Git for Windows check the "Run Git from the Windows Command Prompt" option.
-There are other options like the jgit.gitprefix system propety or Eclipse settings that can be used for pointing out where C Git is installed.
+There are other options like the jgit.gitprefix system property or Eclipse settings that can be used for pointing out where C Git is installed.
 Modifying PATH is the recommended option if C Git is installed.

 - We try to use the same notation of $HOME as C Git does.
-On Windows this is often not same value as the user.home system property.
+On Windows this is often not the same value as the user.home system property.

 Package Features